joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 An operation like this world be difficult to propely secure with traditional techniques, since you would have to put a lot of unneccecary trust in the different parties.
 With a trust base security model like HYKER however, it would be alot easier since you can selectively pick what parties should be trusted with what data on a very granular level.

+In a recent [report](https://www.foi.se/en/pressroom/news/news-archive/2017-08-29-risks-with-online-societal-services.html) from the swedish Defence Research Agency, it is concluded that the current computer security at swedish critical infrastructure, like powerplants etc., is serverely substandard.
+The report suggests that cutting the cord, i.e. disconnecting all infrastructure from the internet, is a viable solution.

+We dont belive in the proposed solution which would bring us back to the 90:s.
+Instead we belive in a proper security model.

 ### Logistgics

 ex transport pharmacuticals through south america